Skip to content

 About →

-Corneal transplantation is an advanced surgical procedure used to replace either part or all of the damaged corneal tissue, with the goal of restoring clear vision.
-At the practice of Dr. Ahmed Shaarawy — consultant cornea and refractive surgeon — every type of transplant is performed after a careful, individualized assessment, using modern microsurgical techniques.
+A corneal transplant replaces part or all of the damaged corneal tissue with healthy donor tissue.
+The goal is simple: clear vision again.
+At the practice of Dr. Ahmed Shaarawy — consultant cornea and refractive surgeon — no two transplants are planned identically; the right type is chosen only after a careful, individualized assessment, and every procedure is performed with modern microsurgical techniques.

-The two most common types are the partial transplant (DALK) and the full-thickness transplant (PKP).
-Both treat corneal disease, but they differ meaningfully in technique, complications, recovery, and success rates.
+The two types you'll hear about most are the partial transplant (DALK) and the full-thickness transplant (PKP).
+Both treat corneal disease.
+Where they part ways — and it matters — is in technique, complications, recovery time, and success rates.

 What Is a Full-Thickness Corneal Transplant (Penetrating Keratoplasty — PKP)?

-In this procedure, the entire cornea — all five layers — is replaced with a donor graft of healthy corneal tissue.
+In PKP, the entire cornea — all five layers — is removed and replaced with a donor graft of healthy corneal tissue.

 When PKP is the right choice:

-• Damage involves the full thickness of the cornea.
+• The damage runs through the full thickness of the cornea.

-• Disease that affects every layer of the cornea.
+• The disease affects every layer of the cornea.

 What Is a Partial Corneal Transplant (Deep Anterior Lamellar Keratoplasty — DALK)?

-This is a more selective technique.
-Only the front and middle layers of the cornea are replaced — the inner endothelial layer is preserved when it's healthy.
+DALK is more selective.
+Only the front and middle layers of the cornea are replaced, while the inner endothelial layer — as long as it's healthy — stays exactly where it is.

 When DALK is the right choice: